8th September: Grand Final

 Best Players: Ben Demeo, Brett Claudius, Richard Barclay, Morgan Arrow &Klaus Bloecker

-each’s preseason started with a Friday night thriller against Bidyidanga.
+Beach’s preseason started with a Friday night thriller against Bidyidanga.
 The new look Beach outfit were troubled by the fleet footed Emus.
-But thanks toa successful set shot goal, 45m out, After the siren, from a young gun back out of retirement named
+But thanks to

-Travis Parriman, Beach got their first victory for 2012.The first game on the Saturday morning saw the sleepy Beach punished by a red hot Saints outfit.
+The first game on the Saturday morning saw the sleepy Beach punished by a red hot Saints outfit.
 The Saints burst out of the blocks to pile on 4 goals

 within 10 minutes and threatened to blow the game open.
 The Beach steadied and kicked 4 of their own.
 A Strong pack mark & goal just before halftime

-Gene James would have seen the Beach up at the main break.
-However the ball got all the way back to the centre readyfor the bounce before it was realized a free kick had been paid after the goal resulting in the goal being wiped.
+for the bounce before it was realized a free kick had been paid after the goal resulting in the goal being wiped.
 Confusing???
 Saints were too good in the

 2nd half and blitzed the Beach kicking 6 goals to 3 to hand the Beach their 1st loss of 2012.